Bangladesh's "teenage" brothels hold dark steroid secret

 Also known as Dexamethasone, Oradexon treats inflammation and allergies in humans and is used by farmers to fatten livestock.

-Charities say the over-the-counter drug is taken by 90 percent of sex workers in Kandapara and the other 14 legalized brothels across this impoverished South Asian nation.
+Charities say the over-the-counter drug is taken by 90 percent of sex workers in Kandapara and the other 14 l egalised brothels across this impoverished South Asian nation.

 The girls are first forced to take it by their madams, or "sardarnis", who run the brothels.